Building An Authentic Business Brand

 Though there are many principles you can choose to follow from the scripture in building your business, each have it accompanying blessings and opens doors that the world can't shut against your face.
 This does not mean running a business would be easier especially since we Christian minority women have decided to run our business against convention.
 It's never an easy task to set a trail, but it's always a blessing to lead a life that inspires others daily without having to vocalize our faith.

-Bukunmi Sobande is a Nigerian who also currently lives in Nigeria.
-She is a hobby blogger on her website.
-She hopes that through her writing someone will be inspired to live their best life.
+Bukunmi Sobande currently lives in Nigeria.
+She is a hobby blogger on her website who hopes that through her writing someone will be inspired to live their best life.
 To learn more, visit and connect with Bukunmi on her Twitter and her Instagram.